TBD54566975/dwn-server/README.md

 # Running the server via docker

 `docker run -p 3000:3000 -v myvolume:/dwn-server/data ghcr.io/tbd54566975/dwn-server:main`

-This can run on services like AWS, GCP a VPS, desktop, fly.io, etc.
+This can run on services like AWS, GCP, VPS, home server (with ngrok), fly.io, render.com etc.
 Ideally the volume is persistent so that data is kept (or has to be synced back from another DWN instance).

 ## Running Locally for Development